darklaser28/vimsetup/README.md

 # important_codefiles
-Here are the important files for my coding environement like vim_rc.
+Here you can find the important files for my coding environement like vim_rc and other stuff...